CSCI-3403/red-blue-environment/volumes/internal_wiki/docs/guides/newhire.md

 ## Getting VPN access

 Send an email to Alice, the head of IT.
-She will create an account for you on the VPN, which should give you all the access you need to access our production servers!
+She will create an account for you on the VPN, which should give you access to our production servers!

-## Script Credentials
+## Maintaining servers

-Please don't use your personal account credentials in any scripts, as that could cause your code to fail if you ever get fired.
-Instead, please use these service account credentials for any automated jobs:

-!!! warning inline end

-    These credentials should not be pushed to git or shared outside the company
+We run four servers:
+- Public web server #1 (10.10.10.6)
+- Public web server #2 (10.10.10.7)
+- Database server (10.10.10.8)
+- Internal web server (10.10.10.9)

+The web servers run our various internal websites.
+They all use Apache2, and the files are stored in

+The database server stores our data.
+It runs a mysql database.

+The one internal web server is hosting this documentation!
+It is configured the same as the external servers, but is not available to the internet.

+## Getting server access

+Any of the servers can be accessed over SSH using these maintenance credentials:
+- Username: root
+- Password: hattitude

+To access the mysql database, you can use the credentials:
-Username: `dev`
+- Username: dbadmin
-Password: `{flag1-internal-use-only}`
+- Password: dbaccess

-These should give you access to most of the production machines.

-## Data Access

-We store all of our customer data in the "sales" database.
-The normal service credentials cannot read the database for security reasons, only actual employees have that level of access.
-Any employee can connect using this command:

-`psql -h 172.16.10.6 -U [your username] -d sales`

-If you forget the table names, can run `\dt` to see a full list of them.
-Remember to put a semicolon after each database query!
+After getting access, we encourage employees to make their own user account.